petersahanaya/music-app/README.md

 P3music is a music streaming web application, built with Next Js and other modern technology.
 I got this inspiration from Spotify Website.

 ### 💡 Features
+* Support Progressive Web App (can be installed in our pc or phone)
 * User Authentication with Oauth
 * Browse and search songs based on genre and etc
 * Post song as a creator